samuel-book/samuel-1/_sources/introduction/key_findings_all.md

 ### Stated reasons for not giving thrombolysis

-* The three most common reasons started for not giving thrombolysis are stroke too mild/severe, haemorrhagic  stroke, and patient improving.
+* The three most common reasons stated for not giving thrombolysis are stroke too mild/severe, haemorrhagic  stroke, and patient improving.

 ### Effect of time and day and day of week on use of thrombolysis